QuirkySwirl/ai-weather/readme.md

 Here is the prompt I used

+''''plaintext
 Make an HTML, CSS and JS weather app!
 Use https://wttr.in as the endpoint to fetch weather information
 -Background: Use this gradient mesh:
 background: #000000; background-image: radial-gradient(at 13.6% 84.1%, #00ffea 0px, transparent 50%),radial-gradient(at 89.4% 84.8%, #ff6be4 0px, transparent 50%),radial-gradient(at -8.5% 19.2%, hsl(57, 100%, 50%) 0px, transparent 50%)
 -Design: It should have glassmorphism boxes and it should look modern and beautiful with icons and so on…